Regularity of quotients of Drinfeld modular schemes: Proof of Main Theorem

 We recall the following proposition \cite[Prop.\ 7.5.2, p.205]{KM}.
 The notations are those in \cite{KM}. \begin{prop}[Prop.
 7.5.2, p.205, \cite{KM}] Let $A$ be a complete noetherian local ring which is regular of dimension $n$ and whose residue field is perfect.
 Let $G$ be a finite subgroup of $\Aut(A)$, such that every $g \in G$ acts trivially on the residue field of $A$.
-Suppose that $A$ admits a regular system of parameters $(x_1, \dots, x_{n-1}, y)$ such that for each $g \in G$ we have
+Let $(x_1, \dots, x_{n-1}, y)$ be a regular system of parameters in $A$.
+Assume that for each $g \in G$ we have